About the University

 Weston Burnett, Managing Partner, Cohen & Burnett, P.C., CEO and President, OptiFour Integrated Wealth Management

-Nelson A. Carbonell, Jr., President and CEO, Snowbird Capital
+Nelson A. Carbonell, Jr., Chairman and CEO, Snowbird Capital

 George A. Coelho, Managing Director, Good Energies (UK)